 I'm also retiring the old bibliography from that series, the page for which also served as something of a chronology for my non-review writing.
-Presumably that chronology will now come to be in this space.
+Presumably such a chronicle will now come to accompany this space.
 However, I'm also not intending more long productions, and so want to focus on shorter entries instead as more manageable in terms of exertion & time commitments.

 I think I'll keep this introduction brief, though, and so get to some specific further thoughts....

 (And to that new new bibliography... a link added here subsequently for convenience.)Todd M. McComb <email@example.com>